Constitutional History

 constitutionalism

-My recent book, Sir Edward Coke and the Reformation of the Laws (now available in paperback), examines the career of Sir Edward Coke.
+My book, Sir Edward Coke and the Reformation of the Laws (available in paperback), examines the career of Sir Edward Coke.

 Coke was among the greatest common law judges and a parliamentarian noted for his opposition to the king in the early seventeenth century.
 Many of his decisions and law reports are still cited today in common law jurisdictions.